-- an act of DHS has caused an unintended and inequitable result to the individual seeking the payment,
+- an act of Centrelink has caused an unintended and inequitable result to the individual seeking the payment

 - the matter is not covered by legislation or specific policy, but the Australian Government intends to introduce such legislation or policy and it is considered desirable in a particular case to apply the benefits of the relevant policy prospectively.

 Only the Minister for Finance, or a delegate within the Department of Finance, can authorise an act of grace payment.
-DHS can only make proposals in relation to act of grace payments as DHS has no authority to approve act of grace payments.
+Centrelink can only make proposals in relation to act of grace payments as Centrelink has no authority to approve act of grace payments.

 Act reference: Public Governance, Performance and Accountability Act 2013 section 65 Act of grace payments by the Commonwealth